“Why I Wrote the Yellow Wallpaper” by Charlotte Perkins Gilman

 By Nava Atlas | On | Comments (0)

 This article by Charlotte Perkins Gilman originally appeared in the October 1913 issue of The Forerunner.
 In it she answers the question posed by “many and many” a reader on why she wrote The Yellow Wallpaper.
 The 1892 long-form short story (or novella) became and remains a classic in feminist literature.
-“Why I Wrote the Yellow Wallpaper” deals directly with the postpartum depression she suffered from and her hopes that the story would enlighten other women who experienced the same:
+“Why I Wrote the Yellow Wallpaper” deals directly with the postpartum depression she suffered from, and her hopes that the story would enlighten other women who had similar experiences.